 In accordance with 40 CFR 63.10007(a)(2), the boilers were operated at maximum normal operating load conditions during the 30 boiler operating day test program; maximum normal operating load condition will generally be between 90 and 110 percent of design capacity but should be representative of site specific normal operations during each test run.
 The boilers fired blends of coal, wood, and/or natural gas during testing.
-The average steam generation rates during the 30 boiler operating day tests were approximately 292,900 lbs/hr for Unit 1 and 291,200 lbs/hr for Unit 2.
-These steam generation rates are approximately 94.2 and 93.6% of the full load ratings of 311,000 lbs/hr for each unit.
+The average steam generation rates during the 30 boiler operating day tests were approximately 296,200 lbs/hr for Unit 1 and 295,400 lbs/hr for Unit 2.
+These steam generation rates are approximately 95.3 and 95.0% of the full load ratings of 311,000 lbs/hr for each unit.

-Refer to Attachment D for detailed operating data, including fuel blend firing rate and composite fuel factor data, which was recorded in Eastern Standard Time (EST).
-Note the time convention for the reference method (RM) testing was also Eastern Standard Time (EST), consistent with the continuous emissions monitoring system (CEMS)/other process data time stamps.
+Refer to Attachment D for detailed operating data, including fuel blend firing rate and composite fuel factor data, which was recorded in Eastern Daylight Savings Time (EDT) or Eastern Standard Time (EST), as applicable (note that Daylight Savings ended 11/01/2020).
+Note the time convention for the reference method (RM) testing was EDT for Runs 1 through 4 for both Units.
+The remaining test runs were in EST as the sampling equipment synced time with the test computers when connected.
+The data time convention was considered and adjusted as appropriate when merging data sets with differing time stamps (note that the continuous emissions monitoring system (CEMS) always stays on EST).